jayhsu0627/nd013_P5/README.md

 ### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
 ![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+### Here the resulting bounding boxes are drawn onto one frame in the series:
 ![alt text][image7]